A woman walking at the fortress of Ramnous, Greece.

 • the upper section with the remains of the Doric Temple of Nemesis and Themis and various burial monuments and

-Why is Ramnous a Unique Site?
+Why is Rhamnous Greece a Unique Site?

 Main Road: On the left were the public buildings on the right the private houses